 Maryland was subsequently awarded the number one seed in the 2016 NCAA Tournament.
 However, their season then came to a sudden and unexpected end when they were upset by Providence 5-4 in the NCAA Tournament to conclude the 2016 campaign with an 18-1-2 record and a program best fifteen game-winning streak. .

 Forward Gordon Wild was named a 2016 First Team All-Amercian by the NSCAA and College Soccer News and was honored as the Big Ten Offensive Player of the Year.
 Defender Alex Crognale was named a 2016 First Team All-American by the NSCAA and College Soccer News and was named the 2016 Big Tean Defensive Player of the Year.
 Cody Niedermeier was named the 2016 Big Ten Goalkeeper of the Year.

-Wild, Crognale, Niedermeier were also named All-Big Ten First Team selections.
-Defenders Chris Odoi-Atsem and Suli Dainkeh and midfielders Amar Sejdic and Eryk Williamson were All-Big Ten Second Team selections.
+Wild, Crognale, Niedermeier were named All-Big Ten First Team selections along with defender Chris Odoi-Atsem and midfielder Amar Sejdic.
+Defender Suli Dainkeh and midfielder Eryk Williamson were All-Big Ten Second Team selections.
 Defender Donovan Pines was named to the 2016 Big Ten All-Freshman Team.

 |Number Starters Returning in 2017: Six|

 Offense: Maryland will have a ton of offensive firepower beginning up-top with junior All-American Gordon Wild (17g, 5a).
 His return for another season is a huge plus.
 Wild had a stellar freshman season at USC Upstate in 2015 during which he led the nation in goals scored.
 His productiviety in 2015 served as a springboard to transfer to Maryland last year. .